 - Drag plates

-There are a number of general advantages common to most Δp meters.
-These include:
+There are a number of general advantages common to most DP meters.

-• Rangeability (turndown1 ) is less than for most other types of flowmeter
+- Rangeability (turndown) is less than for most other types of flow meter

-• The discharge coefficient and accuracy may be affected by pipe layout or nature of flow
+- The discharge coefficient and accuracy may be affected by pipe layout or the nature of the flow

-• They may suffer from ageing effects, e.g. the build-up of deposits or erosion of sharp edges
+- They may suffer from aging effects, e.g. the build-up of deposits or erosion of sharp edges